selwynpolit/d9book/book/config.md

 $message = \Drupal::config('system.maintenance')->get('message');
 ```

-To override configuration values in global `$config` in settings.php, use a line like this (which references the configuration keys:
+To override configuration values in global `$config` in settings.php, use:

 ```php
 $config['system.maintenance']['message'] = 'Sorry, our site is down now.';